samuel-lucas6/draft-lucas-bkdf/draft-lucas-bkdf.md

 If possible, store the password in protected memory and/or erase the password from memory once it is no longer required.
 Otherwise, an attacker may be able to recover the password from memory or the disk.

+In all cases, it is RECOMMENDED to use a 128-bit `salt`.
+However, a 64-bit `salt` MAY be used if there are storage constraints.
+Regardless, the `salt` length SHOULD NOT vary in your protocol/application.

 The salt MUST be unique each time you call the function unless verifying a password hash or deriving the same key.
 It SHOULD be randomly generated using a cryptographically secure pseudorandom number generator (CSPRNG).
 However, it MAY be deterministic and predictable if random generation is not possible.

 The `spaceCost`, `timeCost`, and `parallelism` MUST be carefully chosen to avoid denial-of-service and user frustration whilst ensuring adequate protection against password cracking.
 See the {{choosing-the-parameters}} section for more information.

+For password hashing, it is RECOMMENDED to use a `length` of 128 or 256 bits.
+For key derivation, it is RECOMMENDED to use a `length` of at least 128 bits.

 If you want to derive multiple keys (e.g. for encryption and authentication), you MUST only run the algorithm once and use different portions of the output as separate keys.
 Otherwise, the attacker may have an advantage, like only needing to run the algorithm once instead of twice to check a password, and you will be forced to use weaker parameters.